DecisionsDev/decisions-on-spark/simple-loan-validation-spark-runner/README-IAE.md

 * Hive 3.1.0
 * Jupyter Enterprise Gateway 0.8.0

-4 machines
+The environment shows 4 machines including

-So it delivers 2 executors for a total of 2 cores running
+2 executors for a total of 2 cores running

+#### Generate the password for the clsadmin user
+#### Generate the credentials

 ## Prepare the batch to run in the HDP cluster
 Second steps consists in copying the odm uber jar in the local file system of the hadoop environment.